 Outside of work, Angel has served as a volunteer with the NAACP ACT-SO Academic Olympic Competition for high school students and served as Vice President of the Board of St. Hope Leadership Academy Charter School in Harlem.
 She is a former board member of St. Hope Academy in Sacramento.
 She served as a Big Sister for Big Brothers/Big Sisters of New York City and leads Mentoring Black Sisters, Inc. a Sacramento based mentoring program.
 Angel is a graduate of UCLA.

-Shakeel Bhatia joined Toigo in 2018 and serves as Senior Associate of Impact Reporting and Community Engagement.
-As a member of the Foundation’s team, Shakeel focuses on development of data visualization and analytics and supporting the community through development and management of the Toigo Marketplace.
-He is also involved in various programs within the Foundation.
+Shakeel Bhatia joined Toigo in 2018 and serves as a Senior Associate.
+Shakeel focuses on supporting the fellow and alumni community through management of the Toigo Marketplace.
+He also supports corporate participation in programs and events within the Foundation.

 Prior to joining Toigo, Shakeel was an underwriting assistant at ICAT in Denver, CO where he reviewed specialty lines property risks in California.
 Before joining ICAT, he served as a Project Administrator at DAS Communications overseeing telecommunication rollouts across Northern California.